Sunset Heights, Houston: History

 Sunset Heights Realty Co., established by Richard Rodgers, developed Sunset Heights after the company was created on August 15, 1910.
 The Houston Heights, when it was an independent municipality, unsuccessfully attempted to annex Sunset Heights.
 The City of Houston annexed Sunset Heights in 1927.

 By 2001 gentrification occurred in the area, with some smaller houses being torn down in favor of newer ones.

 East Sunset Heights Association was established in March 2002.
 By October of that year, there were 97 members.

 In 2006 Sunset Heights homeowners signed a petition to the city government to establish a minimum lot size.
 Minimum lot sizes are pursued when area residents wish to oppose existing lots being divided into smaller ones for townhouses.
 Later that year the Houston City Planning commission approved the development of a condominium project that went against the wishes of the people who signed the petition even though it strictly speaking complied with the city code planning regulations.
 The planning commission also chose not to submit a request for deliberating the minimum lot size to Houston City Council, as seven planning commission members voted against it; six voted to do so.
 Tom Manning of the Houston Chronicle stated that residents disagreed on the issue.
 On August 8, 2007, Houston City Council did establish a minimum lot size for this area.
 In the Planning Commission barred a property owner from going below East Sunset Heights' minimum property size.

 Geography

 Many of the houses in the neighborhood are bungalows.

 East Sunset Heights; roughly between Airline Drive, 23rd Street, the 610 Loop, and North Main; has about 400 houses.

+Government and infrastructure

+Harris Health maintains the Sunset Heights Clinic, a "same-day clinic".